cybertraining-dsc/fa20-523-302/project/project.md

 [![Status](https://github.com/cybertraining-dsc/fa20-523-302/workflows/Status/badge.svg)](https://github.com/cybertraining-dsc/fa20-523-302/actions)
 Status: in progress

-- [ ] Figure 1 does not provide useful information to the report.
+- [x] Figure 1 does not provide useful information to the report.
 Please remove and use menaingful description of the data.
+- [ ] Link to code
 - [ ] Please do not use "Below is an" and use numbered figure references instead as provided in the template.
 - [ ] Please provide for each type you classify an example so we can see the differences.
 - [ ] The analysis does not tell how accurate it is